Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

-Software Engineering is an engineering approach that applies principles, methods and tools to develop and maintain high-quality software systems.
+- Software Engineering is an engineering approach that applies principles, methods and tools to develop and maintain high-quality software systems.
 The importance of software engineering in the technooogy industry is quality and reliability, cost-effectiveness, innovation and security.

 Identify and describe at least three key milestones in the evolution of software engineering.
+- Development of programming languages(JavaScript, Java, C), which helps us to develop computer applications.
+- The establishment of software engineering as a discipline.
+- The advent of structured programming .

 List and briefly explain the phases of the Software Development Life Cycle.